fredgibbs/fredgibbs.github.io/courses/historiography-grad/fall-2015/schedule.md

 Throughout the semester, we'll be reading sections of Elizabeth Clark, _History, Theory, Text_ (Harvard University Press, 2004; 978-0674015845).
 Pages are indicated by "Clark, x-y".

+All non-book readings will be distributed via email.

 ## Aug 19
 # Introductions
 - Introduction the the course, syllabus, and expectations
 - [What Is Historiography?](https://www.youtube.com/watch?v=pB3xb1_gp4Y&feature=youtube_gdata_player)
+- Introduction to GitHub and Markdown (also, see [this guide](https://guides.github.com/features/mastering-markdown/)
+- Paul N. Edwards, “How to Read a Book, v5.0,”

 ## Aug 26
 # Historiographical Overview
 - Clark, 9-28.
 - Keith Jenkins, _Rethinking History_ (Routledge, 1991/2003; 978-0415304436)
 - Watch some of the video examples (posted at the bottom of this page).
-- Brief video tutorial in class

 ## Sep 2
 # Creating History
 - Clark, 29-41.
 - Wilhelm von Humboldt, "On the Historian's Task," 57-71.
 - Marc Bloch, _The Historian's Craft_ (1949/Vintage, 1964; 978-0394705125)
+- Brief video tutorial in class

 ## Sep 9
 # Economics and Labor